Untwisted Gromov-Witten invariants of Riemann-Finsler manifolds: Setup and statements

 A celebrated theorem of Preissman ~\cite{cite_PreissmanNegativeCurvatureProducts} says that there are no negative sectional curvature metrics on compact products.
-Fibration counterexamples to Preissman's product theorem certainly exist.
-In fact, every closed 3-manifold $X ^{3}$, for which there is no injection $\mathbb{Z} ^{2} \to \pi _{1} (X, x _{0})$, and which fibers over a circle has a hyperbolic structure $g _{h}$, Thurston~\cite{cite_ThurstonClassificationSurfaceDiffeo}.
-We are going to give a certain generalization of Preissman's theorem to fibrations, with possibly non-compact fibers, also replacing the negative sectional curvature condition by much weaker tautness conditions.
+Fibration counterexamples to Preissman's product theorem certainly exist as mentioned in the Introduction.
+We are going to give a certain generalization of Preissman's theorem to fibrations, with possibly non-compact fibers, also replacing the negative sectional curvature condition by a significantly weaker condition.